 Mr Crawford's nomination will now be considered by the US Senate Foreign Relations Committee where a confirmation hearing will be held.

-If confirmed by the committee, his nomination will then go forward to the full Senate for another vote.
+If approved, his name will then go to the floor of the Senate for a further vote.